tyropro/rs-spotify-lyrics/README.md

 5. Run the app: `cargo run --release`
 6. Follow the instructions in the CLI.
 You will be redirected a Spotify Login Page, login and authorise the app (this is the one you made).
 You will then be redirected to a web page that should be blank.
 Copy the URL and paste it into the CLI.
 You will only have to do this once as your token is cached

+## Credits

+- [RSpotify](https://github.com/ramsayleung/rspotify): A full-featured Spotify API wrapper for Rust
+- [Astridlol's Lyrics](https://github.com/astridlol/lyrics): A really easy and free to use API for getting song lyrics without an API key.

 ## License

 This project is licensed under the [MIT License](LICENSE).